Darianasha/Chem_proj-analysis/README.md

 # Accessing and analysing data for DTA-related projects.
-Compounds like drugs and natural products and proteins.
+Compounds like drugs and natural products + proteins.